-CORPUS DESCRIPTION.
-The Buckeye corpus contains speech produced by forty native speakers of American English from the Columbus, Ohio, area (Pitt et al. 2005).
-The talker demographics were counterbalanced for gender and age, such that there were twenty female, twenty male, twenty 'young' (under age thirty), and twenty 'old' (over age forty) talkers; all speakers were white and middle to upper class.
-Each talker was interviewed in a quiet room for thirty to sixty minutes on current local issues, and was naive to the true purpose of the recording until after the interview had concluded.
+The Buckeye Corpus contains speech produced by 40 native speakers of American English from the Columbus, Ohio area (Pitt et al. 2005).
+The talker demographics were counterbalanced for gender and age, such that there were 20 female, 20 male, 20 'young' (under age 30), and 20 'old' (over age 40) talkers; all speakers were white and middle to upper class.
+Each talker was interviewed in a quiet room for 30 to 60 minutes on current local issues, and was naïve to the true purpose of the recording until after the interview had concluded.
 The analyzed recordings were sampled at 16 kHz.
-Word-level and phone-level transcriptions and alignments are provided with the corpus.
+Word-level and phone-level transcriptions and alignments were provided with the corpus.